- Getting Started

 Upgrading Quickstart #

-You may also be able to upgrade an installed environment with:
+You can upgrade an installed environment with:

 - git pull